jackmiller2708/task-manager/README.md

   <img height="32" alt="Open in IDX" src="https://cdn.idx.dev/btn/open_dark_32.svg">
 </a>

 And follow the instructions and visual cues.
 That's it!!
-The dev server will even be automatically started once it's done installing all project's dependencies.
+The dev server will even be automatically started once it's done installing all project's dependencies at `port 4200`.

 ### Locally